fenikso/softdeletable/README.rst

 Features
 --------

-- Soft delete objects by marking them as deleted without removing them from the database.
+- Soft-delete objects by marking them as deleted without removing them from the database.
 - Restore soft-deleted objects.
-- Query for available (non-deleted) and soft-deleted objects.
+- Query for available (non-softdeleted) and soft-deleted objects.
 - Integration with Django admin for managing soft-deleted objects.
-- Support for related objects soft deletion.
+- Support for related objects soft-deletion.

 Installation
 ------------